ciotlosm/docs-lovelace/card-entity-filter.md

 ### Entity filter

-Entity filter is a magical type of card.
-Because it's dynamic if you're smart about it, you can have one card that adapts and that you don't need to touch when adding new entities & sensors to your setup.
+This card allows you to define a list of entities that you want to track only when in a certain state.
+Very useful for showing lights that you forgot to turn off or show a list of people only when they're at home.

 This type of card can also be used together with rest of cards that allow multiple entities, allowing you to use [glance](card-glance.md) or [picture-glance](card-picture-glance.md).
 By default it uses [entities](card-entities.md) card model.